webtechnick/CakePHP-Facebook-Plugin/readme.markdown

 Once installed, if you wish to use any other features *other* than the share button you'll need to get an api_key and secret for your application.
 1. Create an app from facebook at this url: <http://www.facebook.com/developers/createapp.php>
+2. Load the plugin in your `app/Config/bootstrap.php` file:

+	//app/Config/bootstrap.php
+	CakePlugin::load('Facebook');

-2. Once you generate an api_key and secret you'll need to create a file `app/Config/facebook.php` You can find an example of what you'll need and how it is laid out in `/Facebook/Config/facebook.php.example`
+3. Once you generate an api_key and secret you'll need to create a file `app/Config/facebook.php` You can find an example of what you'll need and how it is laid out in `/Facebook/Config/facebook.php.example`

 	//app/Config/facebook.php
 	$config = array(